If you only read one thing today, this should be it.

 - Watch and Act: There is a heightened level of threat.
 Conditions are changing and you need to start taking action now to protect you and your family.

 - Emergency Warning: The highest level of bush fire alert.
 You are in danger and need to take action immediately.
 Any delay now will put your life at risk.

-To download a bushfire survival plan, have your bushfire questions answered and keep informed on fire updates from the Rural Fire Service Queensland go to the Website: https://ruralfire.qld.gov.au/bushfires/
+To download a bushfire survival plan, have your bushfire questions answered, donate to a bush fire charity and keep informed on fire updates from the Rural Fire Service Queensland go to the Website: https://ruralfire.qld.gov.au/bushfires/

 Do You Have a Bushfire Survival Plan?